Exhaustive Switch Expressions in Typescript

 -

-statement checks for types to exhaustiveSwitch in order to keep this safety working. -
+ifstatement checks for types to exhaustiveSwitch in order to keep this safety working. -

 You can also do an exhaustive switch over something other than

-as the default since most discriminated unions in our system use that name, but design system components usevariant
+type- we usetypeas the default since most discriminated unions in our system use that name, but our chat mentions are discriminated onkind, and it's easy enough to use exhaustiveSwitch there:

 #Analyzing the Types